Information and Resources for Deaf and Hard of Hearing Students

 In one form or another, note taking is the support service most widely used by students who are deaf or hard of hearing, surpassing even interpreting in frequency of use.
 Students request note taking because it provides them access to course content in a way no other service can duplicate.
 However, note taking is not a substitute for interpreting.
 In many cases, both services are necessary because of the physical impossibility of watching an interpreter or speech-reading while simultaneously taking notes.
 In addition, for non-signing students, notes may be their only means of access.

 Based on a student’s documented disability the Note Taker accommodation may be approved for a student.

-The LA Center maintains a confidential master schedule of all note-taking assignments for potential note takers to review.
+The Center for Accessibility Resources & Services maintains a confidential master schedule of all note-taking assignments for potential note takers to review.
 Peer note takers may or may not be enrolled in the same course they are assigned to take notes for.
-The LA Center will send the student an email when a note taker is hired.
+The Center for Accessibility Resources & Services will send the student an email when a note taker is hired.

-- The LA Center provides materials and training to note takers.
+- The Center for Accessibility Resources & Services provides materials and training to note takers.